-The poems for Day-school Two, and other relevant material for Day-schools One to Four, will be available on the VLE no later than two weeks before they are discussed.
+The poems for Block Two, and other relevant material for Blocks One to Four, will be available on the VLE in advance of the class in which they are discussed.
 The most important aspect of this course is the primary texts.
-You should read the poems and poetry listed below and get to know them well.
+You should read the short atories and novels listed below and get to know them well.
 When you write your essay(s), you may wish to use some secondary criticism, and you can ask your tutor to recommend relevant essays and chapters in critical books.